 As 2015 comes to a close, it’s time to reflect on events that have occurred throughout the year that continue to impact our healthcare system in America.
-Nothing can compare to the consequences HealthCareReform_WBCon medical and prescription drug costs as does the Affordable Care Act.
+Nothing can compare to the consequences on medical and prescription drug costs as does the Affordable Care Act.
 Healthcare reform has never been in greater need of help!

 While one of the stated goals of the ACA was reducing the number of uninsured, has this really helped or hindered the corresponding need to reduce costs and improve access?
 I’ve argued that one of the greatest cost-drivers in U.S. healthcare is an unregulated third-party payment system.
 In my book, Killing Healthcare, (https://wbcbaltimore.com/books/) I describe how too much insurance distorts the ability of markets to adjust to elasticity of demand and self-regulate.